Capybara-Modders/melvor-grand-exchange-backend/README.md

 I hope to have a guide/etc. up and running before the end of the month(sooner rather than later).
 Mostly concerned with getting testing in and getting MVP done before the contest(tomorrow as of writing lol)

+https://www.vultr.com/?ref=9252619-8H if you'd like to use my referral code for a place to host.
+I do not this there, but I do for my discord bots.